+ENGL 2030

-ENGL 2030 Selected Topics in Literature 3 Credits (Honors Option Available) 3 Class Hours
+Themes in Literature & Culture\ 3 Credits (Honors Option Offered) 3 Class Hours

 An analysis of significant primary texts as forms of cultural and creative expression.
 Specific topics are determined by the instructor and may include Gender, the Supernatural, Film, Comedy, Greek and Roman literature, mythology, Native American literature, and Southern literature.
 Students may register for this course multiple times as topics vary each semester.
 Prerequisites: ENGL 1010 and ENGL 1020.
-Note: ENGL 2330 meets the requirements for a Humanities elective.
+Note: ENGL 2030 meets the requirement for a Humanities elective. \ This course is part of the general

-ENGL 2110 American Literature: Colonial Period Through the Civil War\ 3 Credits (Honors Option Offered) 3 Class Hours
+ENGL 2110 Survey of American Lit I\ 3 Credits (Honors Option Offered) 3 Class Hours

 A survey of American literature from the time of Colonial expansion through the Civil War period.
 Topics include works of significant writers of fiction, poetry, prose, and/or drama, and the relevant historical context.
 Prerequisites: ENGL 1010 and ENGL 1020.
-Note: ENGL 2110 meets the requirement for a Humanities elective.
+Note: ENGL 2110 meets the requirement for a Humanities elective. \ This course is part of the general education core.

-ENGL 2112 Communication
+ENGL 2112 Communication 3 Credits